There’s one reason we’re all here…

 Icon Box Image

-We don’t want anything to get in the way of your child’s developmental progress.
-That is why we work with ALL insurances and will ALWAYS work with families on co-pays and other fees.
+We don’t want anything getting in the way of a child receiving necessary services.
+Brighton works with most insurances, and we will always work with families on co-pays and other fees.

 Icon Box Image

-At Brighton we ONLY work with licensed pediatric therapy service therapists who will work with your child directly at every visit giving you the highest quality of care.
-Other pediatric therapy clinics employ therapy assistants and rely on them to provide them to the bulk of the pediatric therapy services.
+Brighton hires licensed pediatric therapy service therapists and therapy assistants who will work with your child directly at every visit providing you with the highest quality of care.

 Icon Box Image

-Every child responds differently based on the environment they are in.
-That is why Brighton was intentional about creating multiple pediatric therapy environments for children that include group therapy rooms, individual pediatric therapy service rooms and an outdoor therapy space.
-These alternative spaces allow for a child to have different opportunities to progress in their development based on what environment works best for them.
+Brighton’s Pediatric Therapy Clinic was intentionally designed with multiple therapy environments, including group therapy rooms, individual service rooms, and an outdoor therapy space.
+These alternative spaces allow children to have different opportunities to progress in their development based on what environment works best for them.

 Brighton Pediatric Therapy Services for Children